phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 ### Other Requirements

 - [IgDetective](https://github.com/Immunotools/IgDetective.git) is required for the following analysis.
 Please make sure all the relative path is changed to absolute path in IgDetective source code, otherwise error will occur.
+Also make sure you are running IgDetective with the python in the above conda enviroment.
 - `samtools` is required for the following analysis.
-- `python=3.10` is used, should be installed by default in the above conda enviroments
+- `python=3.10` is used, should be installed by default in the above conda enviroments.
+Again make sure whenever running python, you are using the python installed in the above conda enviroment.
+You can check by runnning `which python`

 ## Usage
 ### 1. Running closeread Pipeline